drtirnadeb/skindx-ai-lesion-classifier/README.md

 ---

 🧠 Special thanks to the open-source ISIC dataset community.

+🤝 This project was built in collaboration with [**Ashabari Majumdar**](https://github.com/ashabari), whose discussions, support and insights were invaluable throughout development.

-🤝 This project was built in collaboration with **Ashabari Majumdar**, whose discussion, support and insights were invaluable throughout development.
+This project was built in collaboration with **Ashabari Majumdar**, whose discussion, support and insights were invaluable throughout development.

 If you found this project useful, feel free to ⭐️ the repo or share the Hugging Face demo!